-Full-time employees of the State may enroll in one undergraduate or graduate course without paying tuition charges, maintenance fees, debt service fees, student activity fees, technology access fees and registration fees.
-The approved form (available from Admissions) must be submitted to the Business Office prior to fee payment each term.
+Full-time employees of the State may enroll in one undergraduate or graduate course without paying tuition charges, maintenance fees, debt service fees, general access fees, and registration fees.
+The approved form (available from Admissions) must be submitted to the Business Office each term.